ibm-cloud-architecture/refarch-integration/README.md

 * [IT Support bot or Help@Case](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) a set of bots implemented in Watson Conversation

 ## System context
-The following diagram illustrates the components involved in the solution
+The following diagram illustrates the components involved in the current solution:
 ![](docs/br-syst-ctx.png)

-*The Watson conversation is used to demonstrate integration to public service*
+* [Web App "Case Portal"](https://github.com/ibm-cloud-architecture/refarch-caseinc-app) Portal web app to expose access and user interface to different applications.
+* Interaction APIs to combine system and public APIs to support specific application and channels they serve.
+* System API to define backend service API product
+* Integration Bus to connect to deep back end systems and SOA services, and do interface mapping or gateway flow.
+* [Watson conversation broker micro service](https://github.com/ibm-cloud-architecture/refarch-cognitive-conversation-broker) to facade and implement orchestration and business logic for chatbots using Watson Conversation.
+* Decision engine to automate business rules execution and Management
+* [Data SOA Java WS service](https://github.com/ibm-cloud-architecture/refarch-integration-inventory-dal) to expose a data access layer on top of relational data based
+* Inventory, supplier and stock database
+* LDAP for user Management

 ## User interface
-To demonstrate the set of feature, a front end application, representing an internal portal user interface, is used to plug and play the different use cases.
+To demonstrate the set of features of this solution , a front end application, representing an internal portal user interface, is used to plug and play the different use cases.

 ![HomePage](docs/homepage.png)

-This front end application is an extension of the "CASE.inc" retail store introduced in [cloud native](https://github.com/ibm-cloud-architecture/refarch-cloudnative) which manages old computer, extended with internet of things capabilities, IT support chat bot and other goodies.
+This front end application is an extension of the "CASE.inc" retail store introduced in [cloud native solution or "Blue compute"](https://github.com/ibm-cloud-architecture/refarch-cloudnative) which manages old computers, extended with internet of things capabilities, IT support chat bot and other goodies.

 The end users will be able to authenticate to an internal LDAP.